 On the other hand, Overlord is basically everything I hate in an isekai story.
 The protagonist, Ainz, is this self-righteous, overpowered prick, surrounded entirely by yes-men that obey his every word.
 Nothing can harm him.
 None can oppose him.
 Rather than being kind, he's happy to invade as much of the new world as he can.
 He shows no mercy to evildoers.
 For him to seem remotely noble, his opponents have to be colossal dicks, resulting in a world of mostly jerks.
 Sure is a pity if some innocents get in the way of his army of monsters, too.

 I recommend That Time I Got Reincarnated As A Slime if you'd like to be on the other end of a goblin fucking.
 Unlike these aforementioned edgelords, Slime is largely inoffensive and chill.
 It's just this OP slime helping out everyone in a generic JRPG world while gathering up a harem of sexy goblins and more superpowers than is fair for anyone to have.
+It doesn't exactly stir my heart, but it doesn't offend me either.
 Least he's nice about it.
 Good year for goblins, by the way.

 The Ancient Magus' Bride is an interesting one.
 It's about this suicidal chick who's cursed with a specific kind of magic.
 She sells herself into slavery and gets bought by a monstrous, ancient wizard-like creature to be his student slash pet slash wife slash experiment.
 Unlike most fantasy shows, it doesn't have its roots in modern fantasy literature or RPGs, but in fairy tales and religion.
 It nails that dangerous atmosphere where every interaction with the supernatural is likely to cost you your firstborn child.
 The fairies, the trolls, the spirits - they aren't a metaphor for a minority or whatever in this setting.
 They aren't just humans with long ears or big beards.
 They're different species entirely, with a completely different set of rules and morals.
 The imbalance of power and figuring that alternate world out makes it exciting to read.